aws-samples/aws-database-acceleration-toolkit/README.md

 ## Deployment Steps

-The following steps will walk you through the deployment of an example blueprint.
-This example expect you to leverage an existing VPC and provision a new Aurora Cluster with one writer and one reader instance.
-You can customize it however:
+The following steps will walk you through the deployment of `aurora-postgres-cluster-existing-vpc` example blueprint.
+This example expects you to leverage an existing VPC and provision a new Aurora Cluster with one writer and one reader instance.
+However you can customize the reader and writer instances:

 ### Step 1: Clone the repo using the command below